Neturei Karta Pay Visit to Sushan in Support of Haman HaRasha

-In time for Purim leaders of the Neturei Karta organization announced plans to pay a visit to Sushan in support of controversial Persian leader Haman HaRasha.
+In time for Purim, leaders of the Neturei Karta organization announced plans to pay a visit to Sushan in support of the controversial Persian leader Haman HaRasha.

 "We are here to proclaim that we absolutely reject the Zionists like Mordechai who claim to speak for the Jewish people," said Rabbi Dovid Weiss.
 "Haman is not an Anti-Semite, this is a lie.
 Haman did not want to kill all the Jews, he only wanted to kill the Zionists and we support him in this.
 While Zionists like Mordechai and Ezra are working to rebuild Israel and displace and persecute the native Samaritan and Idumean peoples, we Torah-true Jews reject this and stand with Haman and the Amalekite peoples in utter opposition to Zionism."

 As part of their tour Rabbi Dovid Weiss, Rabbi Moshe Ber Beck and Rabbi Datan Aviram approvingly visited Haman's lots casting chambers, the king's treasury and the gallows where he plans to hang Mordechai.

 "Haman is a great leader," said Rabbi Moshe Ber Beck.
 "For too long the Zionists have oppressed the Amalekite people and even massacred their great king Agag.
 We support Haman's call for justice and a day of reckoning with the Zionists, which we look forwards to knowing that no Torah-true Anti-Zionist Jews will be harmed in the process."